katewang1/Employee_Attrition_Analysis/README.md

 <img align="right" src="https://github.com/Insmire/Employee_Attrition_Analysis/blob/main/resources/employee_cost_to_value.png" width="500" />

 One must consider all the hard and soft costs of failing to retain valuable employees.
 During the hiring process, there are costs involved with advertising job openings, interviewing and screening, time and training during onboarding, and loss of productivity, as a new person may take 1-2 years to reach the productivity of the previous employee.
-Loss of business, as the new employees are less adept at problem solving and responding to issues, and may actually not even end up being a good fit for the company.
+Loss of business, as the new employees are less adept at problem-solving and responding to issues, and may actually not even end up being a good fit for the company.
 Cultural impact.
 Whenever someone leaves, others inherently ask why, and no one wants to go down with a sinking ship.
 And the stress of understaffing can result in burnout.
 </br>
 </br>

-If employers were able to make a best guess at predicting when their current employees might quit and why, they may be able to intervene in time.
+If employers were able to make an educated guess at predicting when their current employees might quit and why they may be able to intervene in time.
 </br>
 </br>

 ## Project Overview

 For our project, we created and tested a few different machine learning models to predict whether an employee is likely to quit based on various features, then deployed the model to be used by employers on our website.
 We continued to explore the data based on the most highly weighted features, as determined by our random forest model’s feature importance classification.
-Data exploration began with SQL querries, but visualizations developed in Tableau and from Python's Seaborn provided the most insight into our data's attrition trends, which can be used to assist organizations with developing possible solutions.
+Data exploration began with SQL queries, but visualizations developed in Tableau and from Python's Seaborn provided the most insight into our data's attrition trends, which can be used to assist organizations with developing possible solutions.

 Our analysis and predictions can assist employers with getting to the root of employee grievances and what makes them stay, guide management on timing for engagement with their employees, raises or role restructuring, and improve the workplace environment for the employees.
 </br>